-- Zimbabwe operates on 220 volts and uses a Type I plug with three large, flat pins. - Botswana operates on 230 volts and uses a plug Type G plug (with three large, flat pins) and a Type M plug (with two small, round pins and one larger round pin). - South Africa (on the tour extension) operates on 220-230 volts and uses a Type M plug with two small round pins and one larger round pin. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - Not all of the hotels on this tour will have air conditioning. - Your hotels may provide hairdryers, irons, and other small appliances.
+- Zimbabwe and Botswana (plus South Africa on the tour extension) operate on 220-230 volts and uses a plug Type G plug (with three large, flat pins), a Type M plug (with two small, round pins and one larger round pin), and a Type C plus (with two round pins). - South Africa experiences multiple periods of load shedding, or rolling blackouts, due to the demand for electricity exceeds its ability to produce.
+Travelers should only be impacted for brief moments as all accommodations are equipped with generators and tour activities should not be impacted. - We recommend packing a universal adapter, as well as a voltage converter if you plan on using your own hairdryer or other device without a built-in converter. - Not all of the hotels on this tour will have air conditioning. - Your hotels may provide hairdryers, irons, and other small appliances.
 However, these amenities cannot be guaranteed.